Ghana women's national football team: Grounds and training grounds

-There is an unknown home stadium for the Black Queens.
 World Cup and Africa Cup of Nations qualifying matches have been played at the Essipong Stadium in Sekondi-Takoradi, Kumasi Sports Stadium in Kumasi, the Cape Coast Sports Stadium in Cape Coast, the Accra Sports Stadium in the Accra and the Tamale Stadium in Tamale.

 The Black Queen's training facilities and training grounds are Ghanaman Soccer Centre of Excellence also known as the National camp site or the GFA Technical Centre (GSCE) located in Prampram.

-Rivalries

-Nigeria
+Rivalry

-Just like their male counterparts the Black Stars Ghana national football team the Black Queens have a fierce rivalry with the Super Falcons, the Nigeria women's national football team dating to when they played their first international match till present day, with their matches creating a buzz in the media anytime the two meet.
+The black queens have a rivalry with the Super Falcons, the Nigeria women's national football team dating to when they played their first international match.